NiekBeijloos/SOLID/4. Interface Segregation Principle/Examples/ISP to the 'extreme'/README.md

  * A **SortingClient** that only uses the sort functions of the database class
  * A **AccessorClient** that only uses the accessor function of the database class

 However, these interfaces don't fit our new use-case: **SpecialDatabase**.
-What we instead could have done is just introduce a complete new interface:
+What we instead could have done is just introduce a complete new interface (or consider of not using an interface at all):

 ![alt text](SpecialDatabaseNewInterface.png "SpecialDatabaseNewInterface")